 - If the heart problems are particularly bad, some people recommend penicillin until the age of 21 years at least.

 - Rheumatic fever is one of the few conditions where bed rest is recommended, even if the person feels well enough to be up and about.
-They should rest until the blood tests for inflammation return to normal.
+They should rest until the blood tests for inflammation return to normal and prevent recurrence.

 What is the outlook for someone who has had rheumatic fever?